pedrocarvalholf/fox-intelligence/README.md

 3) Month profit per feature of each company

 Using the graphics plotted in this part I've made a [presentation](https://github.com/pedrocarvalholf/fox-intelligence/blob/main/App%20Market%20in%20France%20during%202020.pdf) in canva.com, aimed at app editors.

+## Ideas for Improvement

+After gathering feedback from some friends, I've identified performance issues in my code, this could be later solved with a better understand of built in functions from Python.
+In the second notebook, there's space for revenue forecasting, using products contribution and periodicity for total revenue.

 ## Contact